vgmartinez/vgmartinez.github.io/bigdata.md

 	<div class="inner">

 <!-- Content -->
-<p>Build virtually any big data analytics application; support any workload regardless of volume, velocity, and variety of data.
-AWS provides everything you need to collect, store, process, analyze, and visualize big data on the cloud.</p>
+<p>Build virtually any big data analytics application; support any workload regardless of volume, speed and variety of data.
+AWS provides everything you need to collect, store, process, analyze and visualize big data in the cloud.</p>
 <div class="row">
 	<div class="6u 12u$(small)">
 		<h3>Design Big Data Architecture</h3>
-		<p>Every company is different and with different way of consume their data, we can design and build a BigData Architecture that can manage huge volume of data in real time or batch process.
-We have many services that can help us to make everything possible but we need to combine them in the right way.</p>
+		<p>Every company is different and each of them consumes data in a different way, we can design and build a BigData Architecture that can manage huge volumes of data in real time or batch process.
+There are many services available that can help us to make everything possible but we need to combine them in just the right way for a perfect integration.</p>
 	</div>
 	<div class="6u$ 12u$(small)">
 		<h3>Design a DataLake</h3>